chris-mcdo/obscraper/docs/source/index.rst

 - Provides summary of post content including full post text as HTML or plaintext, and a list of hyperlinks to other overcomingbias posts

-- Multithreading and caching for fast downloads
+- Asynchronous execution and caching for fast downloads

-- Use in scripts or the command line interface
+- Use via ``import obscraper`` or the simple command line interface

 - Comprehensively tested